Building sustainable homes

 Save money on your energy bills

 The increased thermal retention from our insulation and double glazing, along with reduced water use thanks to efficient appliances, mean you’ll automatically save money on your energy and water bills – and with the rising cost of living, this can make a real difference.
-The recently published HBF Watt a Save report found that buyers of a new build house will save on average around £3,118 a year in energy bills compared to traditional houses, while average new build properties emit 2.2 tonnes of carbon less than older properties each year.
+The recently published HBF Watt a Save report found that buyers of a new build home will save on average £135 each month in energy bills compared to traditional homes, and when talking specifically about houses this figure rises to £183 per month.
+Meanwhile, previous reports by the HBF found that last year, new build houses saved homeowners £2,600 on energy bills.

 Creating greener communities